Dave heads out for cocktails with two of his favourite filmmakers and encounters a remarkable connection.

 His name?
 Gary Graver.

-First surfacing in the early ’80s to disguise Graver’s DP work on his hardcore flick, Private Teacher (1983), the lime n’ booze-infused handle fell dormant for a decade before reappearing in a delicious moment of winking irony when Graver used it on the thirty-five minute short One Million Heels B.C (1993) with Michelle Bauer.
+First surfacing in the early ’70s to disguise Graver’s DP work on The Dirty Dolls (1973), the lime n’ booze-infused handle fell dormant for a decade before reappearing in a delicious moment of winking irony when Graver used it on the thirty-five minute short One Million Heels B.C (1993) with Michelle Bauer.
 This continued throughout the ‘90s, as the dexterous movie-man would drag it out to go incognito in a host of roles; from his camera operating work on Fred Olen Ray’s Prophet (1999) to being in the director’s chair on Vegas High Stakes (1996).

 Jim Morton wrote in the mid ’80s that “He was a man born to film.
 Lesser men, if forced to make movies under the conditions that he faced, would have thrown their hands up in defeat” .
 Words that describe Graver to a tee, but it’s actually a quote about Wood.